If you have a question that is not listed in the FAQs below, contact the Elections Division at [email protected] or call

 Q. What are the dates of the federal primary and general elections?

-A: A Federal primary election is held every even-numbered year on the first Tuesday after the first Monday in June.
-A Federal general election is held every even-numbered year on the first Tuesday after the first Monday in November.
-Presidential elections are combined with the congressional, statewide, state district, and county elections.
+A: A federal primary election is held every even-numbered year on the first Tuesday after the first Monday in June.
+A federal general election is held every even-numbered year on the first Tuesday after the first Monday in November.
+Presidential elections are combined with congressional, statewide, state district, and county elections.

 The 2024 federal general election will be held on Tuesday, November 5th, 2024.